-UNIT 2: SUICIDE
+UNIT 2 SUICIDE

-- 1.0 Introduction
+- 2.1 Introduction

-- 2.0 Objectives

-- 3.0 Main Contents
+- 2.2 Learning Outcome

-- 3.1 The Meaning of Suicide
+- 2.3 The Meaning of Suicide

-- 3.2 Types of Suicide
+- 2.4 Types of Suicide

-- 3.3 Terms Confused with Suicide
+- 2.5 Terms Confused with Suicide

-- 3.4 Historical Presentation of Philosophers' Position on Suicide
+- 2.6 Historical Presentation of Philosophers' Position on Suicide

-- 3.5 Moral Arguments for Suicide
+- 2.7 Moral Arguments for Suicide

-- 3.6 Moral Arguments against Suicide
+- 2.8 Moral Arguments against Suicide

-- 4.0 Conclusion

-- 5.0 Summary
+- 2.9 Summary

-- 6.0 Tutor-Marked Assignments

-- 7.0 References/Further Readings
+- 2.10 References/Further Reading

+- 2.11 Possible Answers to Self-Assessment Exercises

 In the previous unit we studied about euthanasia.
 You learnt that in euthanasia another person helps a terminally ill person to die in order to ease the pains of his illness.
 You also learnt that euthanasia can take different forms.
 Besides these, you equally discovered that there are moral arguments for and against euthanasia.
 In this unit we are concerned with suicide.
 Like euthanasia, suicide is one of the social phenomena that task applied ethics.
 More and more people around the globe commit suicide on daily basis despite improvement in health and food security.
 Indeed, many victims of suicide are people from whom you least expected suicide.
-An interdisciplinary approach has been on-going to discover the real motivations of suicide.
+An interdisciplinary approach has been ongoing to discover the real motivations of suicide.
 Not much has been achieved in this regard.
 This unit is concerned with examining the moral arguments for and against suicide.
 In the process, it shall examine the following: the meaning of suicide, types of suicide, terms confused with suicide, philosophers on suicide, arguments for and against suicide.

-At the end of the unit, you should be able to:
+By the end of the unit, you should be able to:

-- i.
-Define suicide.
+- Define suicide.

-- ii.
-Differentiate between suicide.
+- Differentiate between suicide.

-- iii.
-Know the causes of suicide.
+- Know the causes of suicide.

-- iv.
-Distinguish suicide from related terms.
+- Distinguish suicide from related terms.

-- v.
-Discuss the moral arguments for and against suicide.
+- Discuss the moral arguments for and against suicide.

-3.1 The Meaning of Suicide
+The Meaning of Suicide